 This AIF contains "forward-looking information" and "forward-looking statements" within the meaning of applicable Canadian securities laws.
 All statements in this AIF, other than statements of historical facts, are forward-looking statements.
-Such forward-looking information and forward-looking statements specifically include, but are not limited to, statements that relate to Nevada Copper's plans for its Pumpkin Hollow underground mine and milling operation and its open pit project (collectively, the "Project" or the "Pumpkin Hollow Project"), including the restart of operations at the Underground Mine (as defined below); the Company's mine development, production and ramp-up plans and activities (including as may be affected by ongoing and future technical work), and the expected timing, costs and results in respect thereof; the need for additional funding; expected commencement of positive cash flow from operating activities; the impacts of COVID-19 on the global economy and the Company; the ongoing and future exploration activities and the objectives and results thereof; and the other plans of Nevada Copper with respect to the exploration, development, construction and commercial production at the Project.
+Such forward-looking information and forward-looking statements specifically include, but are not limited to, statements that relate to a potential transaction regarding financing and a possible change of control; financing requirements; the need for additional funding; Nevada Copper's plans for its Pumpkin Hollow underground mine and milling operation, and its open pit project (collectively, the "Project" or the "Pumpkin Hollow Project"); the Company's mine development, production and restart plans and activities (including as may be affected by ongoing future technical work), and the expected timing, costs and results thereof; expected commencement of positive cash flow from operating activities; the ongoing and future exploration activities and the objectives and results thereof; future ore and concentrate production rates; and the other plans of Nevada Copper with respect to the exploration, development, construction and commercial production at the Project.